code0monkey1/clean-architecture-typescript-learn/README.md

     ```

-1. Next, for our build to recognize the reference to our files defined in the `paths` property of our `tsconfig-build , we need to create a similar mapping in our package.json file .
+1.For the `module-alias` package to recognize our defined package structure during build time, our files defined in the `paths` property of our `tsconfig-build , we need to create a similar mapping in our package.json file .